camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 global:
   elasticsearch:
     auth:
-      existingSecret: <name of the already existing secret that includes the password>
+      existingSecret: elastic-jks
-      existingSecretKey: <key of the password value within the already existing secret>
+      existingSecretKey: jksFile
 ```

-### Connecting to es-cloud
+### Connecting to managed Elasticsearch

-You can use the same values provided above and not include the `global.elasticsearch.tls` section since the tls section is only needed to specify self signed certificates.
+This configuration should work with any managed Elasticsearch.
+We have specifically tested this configuration using Elastic on Google Cloud.
+You can use the same values provided above and not include the `global.elasticsearch.tls` section since the tls section is only needed to specify self-signed certificates.

 ## Next Steps